-By enabling this settings, you will demand the respondents to answer this question.
-This means when this setting is ON, respondents have to choose a choice for each likert item, be able to continue to the next page of your survey, or submit the survey.
-If they don’t answer all likert items, we will visually notify them that they cannot continue to next page or submit the survey, before answering the question.
+By enabling these settings, you will demand the respondents to answer this question.
+This means when this setting is ON, respondents have to choose a choice for each Likert item, be able to continue to the next page of your survey or submit the survey.
+If they don’t answer all Likert items, we will visually notify them that they cannot continue to the next page or submit the survey, before answering the question.

 Additionally, you can add a custom link to the picture after you upload one.
 Linked images can act as banners, helping you promote something or add incentives for your respondents to finish a survey.
 They can also help you create download links, or lead users to other pages or your other surveys.
 Read more about adding links pictures in your survey.

 There is a lot you can do, using pictures in your forms.
 See examples of what you can do with pictures in your suveys of forms.

 Sometimes you may need to explain further, or add tips or instructions for your respondents.
 For example, here you might need to explain to respondents, how they use the Likert scale and how the switch to the next Likert item, using the (<) and (>) buttons, or the pagination buttons.